sudocoder98/IntruderAlert/README.md

-This the the Intruder Alert IoT project
+This is the Intruder Alert IoT project